Centre 200: Notable events

 In March 2000, Centre 200 hosted the 2000 Esso Canadian National Championship for women's ice hockey, during which Ontario defeated Quebec to win the gold medal.
 Centre 200 co-hosted the 2003 World Junior Ice Hockey Championships, along with the Halifax Metro Centre in Halifax, Nova Scotia.
 The arena is very popular for community ice hockey, annually hosting both the Sydney Academy Blue and White Pepsi Challenge Cup and the Royal Canadian Legion Bantam AAA Challenge Cup.
 The tournaments and games provide hospitality for teams from all over Nova Scotia and generally draw large crowds.

 Centre 200 hosted the 2008 QMJHL Entry Draft, which was projected to inject over $2 million into the local economy.
 The arena also hosted game one of the 2008 ADT Canada-Russia Challenge in November 2008.

 Aside from ice hockey, Centre 200 has also hosted performances by popular acts such as Rush, Metallica, Elton John, The Tragically Hip, Celine Dion, Rod Stewart, Nickelback, Rita MacNeil, The Rankin Family, World Wrestling Entertainment events, among many others.

 In March 2009, it was announced that major renovations would occur to the arena, thanks to financial contributions from the Provincial and federal governments, the municipality and $500,000 from the Cape Breton Screaming Eagles.
 Renovations include a new video scoreboard, 13 luxury boxes and new club seating.
 It is anticipated that the renovations will increase the building's capacity to over 5,000.

 In December 2013–January 2014, Centre 200 was one of the host arenas for the 2014 World U-17 Hockey Challenge.
 Team USA went on to win the tournament 4–0 against Team Pacific.

 In 2018, the venue hosted concerts by Bryan Adams and Chicago.

 Centre 200 was host for both the 2019 Scotties Tournament of Hearts Canadian national women's curling competition, and the 2024 World Women's Curling Championship.

 Naming

 The Cape Breton Eagles have called Centre 200 home since 1997.

 Centre 200 is named in honour of the two-hundredth anniversary of the founding of Sydney, which took place in 1785.
-In the original vision, the venue was to have a larger seating capacity and be named "Centre 2000" but funding issues led to a smaller venue than originally proposed.
+In the original vision, the venue was to have a larger seating capacity but funding issues led to a smaller venue than originally proposed.